 - Engage stakeholders

-- Drive efficiencies in vaccine development to reduce costs, access to CEPI products, and develop partnerships
+- Drive efficiencies in vaccine development to reduce costs and provide access to CEPI products

 - Ensure open access to data, results and publications arising from CEPI’s funding and facilitate access to materials to accelerate vaccine development